 Cassia obovata is not a hair colour for dark hair but it may impart mild colour to lighter hair colour tones.
 It is an anti-gray hair treatment when mixed with an acid base like lemon juice, and it naturally highlights blonde hair.
 It is often used on blonde hair in conjunction with rhubarb root powder for golden blonde highlights.

 Cassia Obovata Flowers are Yellow or Orange

-Simply mix cassia obovata with water into a henna-like mud paste, apply to the scalp (mainly), and hair, for as long as you like – maximum recommended time is 30 minutes ( unless you’re using it as anti-gray, or with henna, in which case leave it in as long as you like).
+To use, simply mix cassia obovata powder with water into a henna-like mud paste, apply to the scalp and hair, for as long as you like – the maximum recommended time is 30 minutes ( unless you’re using it as anti-gray, or with henna, in which case leave it in as long as you like).
 Wash out and you’re left with beautiful, naturally conditioned & cleansed, hair and scalp.
-You may add your favourite oil to the paste for added moisture and pure nourishment – my favourite hair magic involves popping a few krill oil capsules [snip the capsules to get the oil out] into the mix, a capsule or 2 of vitamin E oil, and a dash of cider vinegar.
-Doesn’t exactly smell like paradise but works a treat.
-If you fancy oil in the paste, and if smell matters an awful lot to you, you could try adding our lightly fragranced cold pressed bhringraj oil, or mix up your cassia obovata with Renaissance Henna pure rose water.
+You may add a teaspoon or two of your favourite oil to the paste for added moisture and nourishment.

 Really Getting to Know Cassia Obovata and its Relatives